akeneo/pim-helpcenter/content/md/assets/work-with-assets.md

 # Create an asset

 To create an asset in the PIM:
 1. Go to the `Assets` menu
-1. Click on the `Create an asset` in the top right­ corner
+1. Click on the `Create an asset` button in the top right­ corner
 ![Create an asset](../img/Assets_Create1.png)
 1. Select if the asset you want to create is localized or not.
 Note: If it will be localized, the area to upload a reference file is hidden.
 If not, you can upload a reference file.
 1. If a file is uploaded as a reference file, a code is automatically generated based on the given filename.
 If not, the user has to put a code for the asset.